 Quality Assurance Template preparation

-- VCAA host a webinar in February to support teachers in completing the QA template
+- VCAA host a webinar on Wednesday 17 February 2021 to support teachers in completing the QA template

 - Some VCAL QA region panels may also host localised professional learning sessions to support teachers in completing the QA template